 When you develop software to work with PDF files, you often need to be able to drill down into a file and see the internal structure.
 The PDF file format is a complex ascii/binary format and you cannot just view it in an editor.
-You need a tool which can understand the file structure and show the raw data.
+You need a tool to understand the file structure and show the raw data.

 RUPS